Government Funding Cheat Sheet

 The Appropriations process – Who does what?

-Appropriations Committees and Subcommittees: Both the House and the Senate have standing committees that focus solely on appropriations (in other words, how to spend the money in the federal budget).
+Appropriations Committees and Subcommittees: Both the House and the Senate have committees that focus solely on appropriations (in other words, how to spend the money in the federal budget).
 Each of those committees is split into 12 subcommittees that focus on particular areas, from housing to transportation to agriculture.
 RESULTS’ global campaigns directs its advocacy towards the House and Senate subcommittees that control funding for international health and poverty programs (known as the State, Foreign Operations, and Related Programs subcommittees)

-Leadership: Leadership in Congress are the heads of the parties represented by the Speaker of the House/House Minority Leader or Senate Leader/Senate Minority Leader.
+Leadership: Leadership in Congress are the heads of the parties represented by the Speaker of the House/House Minority Leader or Senate Majority Leader/Senate Minority Leader.
 Leadership on a committee is the Chair and Ranking Member.

 Members of Congress: Members of Congress who aren’t on one of the relevant subcommittees still have a hugely important role in three key ways: